• Skip to primary navigation

 Instructions

 1. Preheat oven to 325 degrees.
-Lightly grease two baking sheets or line with parchment paper.
+Lightly grease two large baking sheets or line with parchment paper.

-3. Beat the butter, brown sugar, and white sugar together in a medium bowl, until there are no clumps.
-Whisk in the eggs, then pour the dry ingredients in and mix until just combined.
+3. Beat the butter, brown sugar, and granulated sugar together in a medium bowl until there are no clumps.
+Whisk in the eggs, then pour the dry ingredients in, and mix until just combined.
 Fold in the chocolate chips.

-4. Scoop dough, one heaping tablespoon at a time, roll into a ball and arrange on baking sheets.
+4. Scoop dough one heaping tablespoon at a time, roll it into a ball, and arrange on the baking sheets about one inch apart.

 5. Bake for 9 minutes.
 Remove from oven and allow to rest on the baking sheet for 10 minutes, then transfer to a wire rack to finish cooling. *These cookies will look pale, puffy, and underbaked, but will continue to cook on the baking sheet once removed from the oven.
 I urge you not to overcook them.